 Asymetrical And Unilateral Exercises

-Our blog today is about asymmetrical and unilateral exercises and how a personal trainer or other fitness professional might use them within a gym environment.
+Our blog today focuses on asymmetrical and unilateral exercises and how a personal trainer or other fitness professional might incorporate them into a gym environment.

-Traditionally when personal trainers are working with clients they will set them balanced exercises, where the client is symmetrical.
-An example might be lifting a barbell with an equal amount of weight on either end, or using a dumbbell of equal weight in each hand.
+Traditionally, when personal trainers work with clients, they assign balanced exercises to ensure that the clients maintain symmetry.
+An example might be lifting a barbell with an equal amount of weight on either end or using a dumbbell of equal weight in each hand.

 Interested in becoming a personal trainer